kellycrowther/ping-pong/README.md

 4. Once installation is complete, run `npm run start` to start the frontend app
 5. Go to `http://localhost:3000` in the browser to start using the app

 - There is no seeder for this project, so start by creating players on the home page.
 Navigate to the results page and begin saving results.
-As noted in the improved areas, a 'won' game must equal 11 points, otherwise it is not recorded as a win.
+As noted in the Areas for Improvement section, a 'win' is a only recorded if the points in a game equal 11 points, otherwise it is not recorded as a win.
 Once scores are input, you can back to navigate to the home page to see the ranked players.

 ## About the project